ooyala/barkeep/README.markdown

 ### Getting started

-Since Barkeep is a web app with dependencies (like MySQL, Redis, and others), the easiest way to get it running quickly is to run it inside a virtual machine using Vagrant:
+Since Barkeep is a web app with dependencies like MySQL, Redis, and others, the easiest way to get it running quickly is to run it inside a virtual machine using Vagrant:

     $ cd barkeep
     $ script/vagrant_quick_start.rb

 You need a few dependencies (like VirtualBox) before you can set up Barkeep inside of Vagrant, but this script will help you get them.
-It will take a few minutes, and once that's done, Barkeep will be running inside of Vagrant.
+It will take a few minutes and once it's done, Barkeep will be running inside of Vagrant.
 You can then browse to **http://localhost:8080** to play with it.

-Later you can shut it all down using `bundle exec vagrant halt`.
+You can shut it all down later using `bundle exec vagrant halt`.

 ### Documentation

-See [the wiki](https://github.com/ooyala/barkeep/wiki) for docs on everything else.
+**See [the wiki](https://github.com/ooyala/barkeep/wiki)** for instructions on deploying Barkeep to your own server and for developer docs.

+### Credits

 Barkeep was written by the following Ooyala engineers: